Cyfrin/solidity-by-example.github.io/src/pages/array/index.md

 {{{ArrayRemoveByShifting}}}
 ```

-Remove array element by copying last element into to the place to remove
+Remove array element by copying last element into the place to remove

 ```solidity
 {{{ArrayReplaceFromEnd}}}